b-vic/port-checker/README.md

 > www.google.com:443
 >

-## Sample output
+## Sample output demonstrating parallel

-_Notice successes are all at the top since failures take longer and processing is done in parallel_
+_Notice successes are all at the top since failures take longer_

 >
 > Success connecting to host=127.0.0.1, port=9528